The Abu Simbel Temple in Egypt may not be as well known as the pyramids, but it was easily one of my favorite travel experiences ever.

 You’ll want to bring water, and avoid the souvenir shops on this street at all costs.
 Don’t even look at them.
 These were some of the most aggressive and crazy sellers I encountered in my 2 weeks in Egypt, which is saying a lot.

-One of the sellers followed me for 100 yards and sounded like he was going to attack me when I didn’t buy his souvenirs.
+One of the sellers followed me for 100 meters and sounded like he was going to attack me when I didn’t buy his souvenirs.

 Just ignore them completely and keep walking.
 I made the mistake of looking interested in one of the fridge magnets!

 The ticket price for Abu Simbel is 160 EGP ($9 USD) as of 2018.
 This gives you entry to both temples.

 If you want to take photos inside the temples, you have to buy an extra ticket for 300 EGP (~$18).

 Neither of these are cheap by Egyptian standards, but you can skip the photo ticket if you don’t want to take pictures inside.

 I would recommend skipping it unless you consider yourself a photographer.
 The temples are amazing on the inside, but they’re dim and hard to photograph.

 If you do buy the photo ticket, remember to keep it handy for later on when the guards ask to see it, because they will definitely ask if they see you taking photos inside.

 As you walk down the hill, you will see the two temples about 100 meters apart.